midonet/midonet/docs/rest-api-specification.md

 with these verbs.
 If they are not specified, the field should not be included in the request.

+The Required column indicates is only relevant for POST/PUT operations.
+You should not see any entry for 'Required' if the 'POST/PUT' column is empty.
+When the Required value is set, it will have indicate whether the field is relevant for POST, PUT or both.
+Required fields need to be included in the request to create/update the object.
+Note that fields may be required for PUT but not POST, and viceversa.
+In this case it will be indicated in the specific cell for the field.

 <a name="application"></a>
 ### Application